cognitionbox/petra/README.md

 This repo contains the source code for the reference implementation of Petra.

-The Petra system has two key components:

-1. Petra, a concise and formal embedded DSL for executing computations.

-2. Exhaust, a runtime verification system that leverages intelligent fuzzing which provides an extra layer of verification on top of Petra.

-Access to Exhaust will be coming soon.

-Visit www.cognitionbox.io for information.

 ### How do I get set up? ###

 Simply clone the repo and navigate to the project's root directory then do